behave/behave/docs/tutorial.rst

 as long as they're *filename*.py in the steps directory.

-Steps are identified using decorators which match the predicate from the feature file: Given, When and The.
+Steps are identified using decorators which match the predicate from the feature file: Given, When and Then.
 The decorator accepts a string containing the rest of the phrase used in the scenario step it belongs to.

 Given a Scenario::